Divorce And Your Job In Seattle

 In dealing with your divorce, your family law attorney in Seattle can help you cover all your bases.

-Among areas to focus in on:
+Among areas to focus on:

 - Divorce settlement – You want to get the best possible divorce settlement you can.
 If you do not, there’s a good chance it will wear on you over time.
-As such, it can mean to less concentration in the workplace.
+As such, it can mean less concentration in the workplace.
 If your job performance begins to fall off, you could be in danger of losing your position.
 If you get pretty much all you want out of the settlement, there is a good chance you will be content with the proceedings.
-It may even lead you to find someone over time that makes you happier when it comes to your personal life.
+It may even lead you to find someone over time that makes you happy when it comes to your personal life.
 If that’s the case, your workplace performance could get better.

 - Job hours – In the event you end up sharing custody of your children with your ex or you have them full-time moving forward, it can impact the hours you are at work.
-With that in mind, sit down with your supervisor and discuss the arrangements you and your ex have agreed to or the courts have ordered.
-It may mean having to alter your work hours as it relates to taking the children to school or picking them up, making sure they get to their doctor appointments etc.
+With that in mind, sit down with your supervisor to discuss the arrangements you and your ex have agreed to or the courts have ordered.
+It may mean having to alter your work hours as it relates to taking the children to school or picking them up, making sure they get to their doctor appointments, etc.